 For instance a brief description of how the various tools consume/use system resources (ports, pipes, files created/operated on, cores/hw threads used, pinning, etc.) may be beneficial.

-#6 Updated by Szilárd Páll 11 months ago
+#6 Updated by Szilárd Páll over 2 years ago

 To be honest, I do not know of examples of what needs/is useful to be mentioned.

 Perhaps it'd be best to draft something general and ask for feedback from i) some HPC admins ii) some Linux maintainers (we've been in contact with at least the Debian maintainer)?